Group-9-VUW/Mission-Control/project_requirement/1through131.md

-## 1. Introduction

-One page overall introduction including sections 1.1 and 1.2.

 ### Client

 Our client is Andre Geldenhuis, and he can be contacted via the ecs mattermost, or via email at andre.geldenhuis@vuw.ac.nz.